rcarrata/rcarrata.github.io/_posts/2022-02-23-sign-images-1.md

 And with that finishes the first part of the blog post around Image Signing and Verification using Sigstore and Kyverno!

+Check out the [second part of this blog post](https://rcarrata.com/kubernetes/sign-images-2/), where we implement a Tekton Pipeline to automate all of this process and we will check how Kyverno and Sigstore can help us to secure the software supply chain!

 Happy hacking!